 We see in the above image, Steward Financial Corp will start trading ex-dividend on July 31, 2018.
 The cash dividend per share of $0.03 is scheduled to be paid on 15th August 2018.

 Timeline Example of Ex-Dividend Date

 Let us take an ex-dividend date example to understand the concept timeline of things in a better manner.

 - Suppose a company ABC makes its earnings announcement on August 1, 2017.
 This will be termed as the Declaration Date.
 On this day, it will make an announcement of paying dividends on the 31st of August, 2017.
 Hence, the payment date is 31 August 2017.

 - The dividends will be paid to stockholders which are on company records as on 20th August 2017, which is termed as “record date”.

 - However, the settlement period is for 3 days.
 So to be on record date by 20th August 2017, one has to buy shares 3 days before the record date.
 This date is termed as “cum-dividend date”.
 In the above example, the “cum-dividend date” is August 17th, 2017.

 - Those who will buy shares on 18th August 2017 will NOT be eligible to receive cash or stock dividend on August 31st, 2017.
 Hence it is called the “ex-dividend date”.

 Please note the following.

 - Declaration Date – The day the company reports their earnings; they also “declare” their cash dividend or stock dividend announcement as decided by the senior management of the company.

 - Payment Date – This is the date when the company will actually make the cash dividend or stock dividend payments to their “eligible” stockholders.
 Declaration date is the date when a company announces about the future cash or stock dividend payments, if at all.
-The payment date is the date when those announced cash or stock dividends are actually paid by the company.
+The payment date is the date when those announced cash or stock dividend are actually paid by the company.

 - Record Date – The record date is the cut-off date for shareholders to receive the next cash or stock dividend.
 In other words, everybody who is a “shareholder” as on “record date” is eligible to receive the next dividend by the company.